top of page

 Atoll Ecologist's Porgram

-In our efforts to help increase marine conservation education in local schools, every year our AMC Marine Biologists run the Atoll Ecologists Programme with local schools, targeted at students in grade 5-8.
-We hope to expand the program so that it reaches all four of the inhaited islands of Lhaviyani Atoll including Madhrasathul Ifthithaah in Naifaru, Lh Atoll Education Centre on Hinnavaru, Lh, Atoll School in Kurendhoo, and Olhuvelifushi School in Olhuvelifushi.
+Our vision is to expand the program to reach all four inhabited islands of Lhaviyani Atoll, including Madhrasathul Ifthithaah in Naifaru, Lh.
+Atoll Education Centre on Hinnavaru, Lh.
+Atoll School in Kurendhoo, and Olhuvelifushi School in Olhuvelifushi.

 School Holiday Camp